dbt-labs/dbt-labs-experimental-features/materialized-views/README.md

 - Supported model configs: `sort`, `dist`, `auto_refresh`
 - [docs](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-overview.html)
-- Anecdotally, `refresh materialized view ...` is _very_ slow to run
+- Anecdotally, `refresh materialized view ...` is very slow to run.
+By contrast, `auto_refresh` runs in the background, with minimal disruption to other workloads, at the risk of some small potential latency.
-- ❗❗ MVs do not support late binding, so if an underlying table is cascade-dropped, the MV will be dropped as well.
+- ❗ MVs do not support late binding, so if an underlying table is cascade-dropped, the MV will be dropped as well.
 This would be fine, except that MVs don't include their "true" dependencies in `pg_depend`.
-Instead, a materialized view claims to depend on a table relation called `mv_tbl__[MV_name]__0` (in place of the name of the true underlying table).
-As such, dbt has no way to know if a MV has been dropped when it cascade-drops the underlying table. (https://github.com/awslabs/amazon-redshift-utils/issues/499)
+Instead, a materialized view claims to depend on a table relation called `mv_tbl__[MV_name]__0`, in place of the name of the true underlying table (https://github.com/awslabs/amazon-redshift-utils/issues/499).
+As such, dbt's runtime cache is unable to reliably know if a MV has been dropped when it cascade-drops the underlying table.
+This package requires an override of `load_relation()` to perform a "hard" check (database query of `stv_mv_info`) every time dbt's cache thinks a `materializedview` relation may already exist.
 - ❗ MVs do appear in `pg_views`, but the only way we can know that they're materialized views is that the `create materialized view` DDL appear in their `definition`, instead of just the SQL without DDL (standard views).
 There's another Redshift system table, `stv_mv_info`, but it can't effectively be joined with `pg_views` because they're different types of system tables.
 - ❗ If a column in the underlying table renamed, or removed and readded (e.g. varchar widening), the materialized view cannot be refreshed:
 ```